weblocks-framework/weblocks-cms/README.md

 ### Tree Edit

 To make tree instead of grid you should add to your model column with name `parent` and type "Single Relation".
-In this case `(weblocks-cms:models-gridedit-widgets-for-navigation)` will create tree from such description instead of grid.
+In this case `(weblocks-cms:weblocks-cms-admin-menu)` will create tree from such description instead of grid.

 You can also use `(weblocks-cms:make-tree-edit-for-model-description < model description >)` to put tree where you want.